DaKheera47/hiring-cafe-take-home/README.md

 This project aims to scrape job inventory from Avature portals using a combination of techniques to bypass WAFs and extract job data.
 I found several hurdles along the way, which i've documented below.
 I won't bother mentioning simple things like preferring web requests vs spinning up a full-blown web browser, etc. I'll instead mention the more complex hurdles that I overcame for Avature specifically.

 I focused on ensuring I got around the WAFs in place, more than the data extraction process, as that can be improved more easily, once we have the HTML available to us.
-Thus, please ignore any incorrect job titles or things that may have ended up in the final data.
+Given the 6-hour constraint, I prioritised Access & Coverage (solving the WAF) over granular parsing quality.
+The extraction logic is modular and ready for site-specific tuning

 ---